browserengineering/book/book/text.md

 This new `flush` function has three responsibilities:

-1. It must align the words along the line;
+1. It must align the words along the baseline;
 2. It must add all those words to the display list; and
 3. It must update the `cursor_x` and `cursor_y` fields